nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Week 9 and 10

+Completed initial BF-BMX API Server build.
+All updates are documented in the README.
+There are some open questions about the output logging formats.
+During implementation, I knew changes to logging might be necessary so I've made it relatively easy to change the logging while minimizing how much code is touched or affected.

+Implemented many tests against the BF-BMX service and API, and started running some simple input-output testing using the Swagger UI.

+The BF-BMX user interface is the next step.
+Leveraging .NET 6, WPF, and the Community Toolkit, my goal is to focus on the functionality of the UI.
+There are several synchronous and asynchronous processes running under the hood, and these need to work in order for this project output to become useful.
+Once the functionality has been well tested, style and UI tweaks will be added for an attractive, useable interface.

+Attended MS Reactor session about dev productivity, dev flow and artificial intelligence, and other resources and tools to help with developer productivity.

 ## Week 8

 ### Community Toolkit MVVM